AhmedAshraf20000/Quiz-App-Typescript-/README.md

 ## Getting Started

-This is a simple quiz application that allow you to choose from 3 levels (Beginner, Intermediate and Hard).
+This is a simple quiz application that allow you to choose from 3 levels (Beginner, Intermediate and Hard) and you reset your level and progress after finishing the round.

 ### Technologies